-Evo Makkinen
+Red Evo

-Cars
+Cars Culture

-Totalling 10 generations in all – it’s been around for a while.
+Totalling 10 generations in all, it’s been around for a while.
 Since 1992, in fact.
-Some could argue that actually there are 12 generations, but I would stress that the infamous Tommi Mak’ variant was but a 6.5, while the 8 got a bit of a facelift with the MR.
+Some could argue that actually there are 12 generations, but I would stress that the infamous ‘Tommi Mak’ variant was a special edition of the EVO VI rather than a completely different generation, while MR was a performance edition of the VIII.

-The EVO family features characteristics that have stuck with the name throughout its 23-year history.
+The EVO family features characteristics that have stuck with the name throughout its 24-year history.
 It’s just one of those cars that you want to drive and drive properly.
 It’s a driver’s car!
-Its breadth of power, the rev limiter showing real freedom under your right foot, the sheer preciseness of the gearbox, along with the light compressive stress you feel to the well-balanced chassis as it takes you through a corner.
+Its breadth of power, the rev limiter showing real freedom under your right foot, the sheer precision of the gearbox, along with the light compressive stress you feel to the well-balanced chassis as it takes you through a corner.
 It just makes you want to brush up on those left-foot braking skills (it’s harder than you think) just to experience the full capabilities of the technology.

-Speaking of EVO legends; let’s take a look at some of the stats, with a few fun facts thrown in about them.
-We’ll leave you to it; we’re off to buy a second-hand ‘proper’ EVO!
+Speaking of EVO legends, let’s take a look at some of the stats, with a few fun facts thrown in about them.
+We’ll leave you to it; we’re off to buy a ‘proper’ second-hand EVO!

 Evolution I (1992)

-Featuring a transversely-mounted 2.0-litre, four-cylinder DOHC 4G63 intercooled unit, it got permanent four-wheel drive, MacPherson strut front suspension with a multi-link set-up at the rear and four-door body, with vents for the bonnet and a high-rise rear wing.
+Featuring a transversely mounted 2.0-litre, four-cylinder DOHC 4G63 intercooled unit, it got permanent four-wheel drive, MacPherson strut front suspension with a multi-link set-up at the rear and four-door body, with vents for the bonnet and a high-rise rear wing.

-Weight: 1240kg
+Weight: 1,240kg

 Power: 247bhp @ 6000rpm